juliagith/neurene_vc/README.md

-# Use  this fpr Neurene in Venture Campus
+# Use  this for Neurene in Venture Campus